release-tools/build-clerk/README.md

 * `FILTER_BRANCHES` - only process events for this SCM branch
 * `FILTER_REPOS` - only process events from this repository (applies to PRs only)

-Data store:

-By default, Clerk uses an in-memory data store for build reports.
-This will not persist between application restarts, but is good for testing/evaluation purposes.

-To switch to a persistent, MongoDB based store, set the following environment variables:

-    REPORT_STORE_IMPL="com.gatehill.buildclerk.dao.mongo.MongoBuildReportDaoImpl"
-    MONGO_HOST="localhost"
-    MONGO_PORT="27017"

-> Set the host and port variables to those of your MongoDB instance.

 Security configuration:

 * `AUTH_CONFIG_FILE` - path to [Shiro](https://shiro.apache.org) properties file for HTTP Basic authentication